MicrosoftDocs/power-automate-docs/articles/trigger-flow-teams-message.md

 # Trigger a flow from any message in Microsoft Teams

 You can use messages to trigger processes in Microsoft Teams.
-For example, you might use a Teams message as a starting point to create a work item in Azure DevOps or create a sales opportunity in Dynamics.
+For example, you might use a Microsoft Teams message as a starting point to create a work item in Azure DevOps or create a sales opportunity in Dynamics.

-Use the **For a selected message** trigger in the Teams connector to trigger a flow directly from within Teams.
+Use the **For a selected message** trigger in the Microsoft Teams connector to trigger a flow directly from within Microsoft Teams.

 ## Create the flow